davidmintz/court-interpreters-office/docs/documentation/data-model.md

 named or anonymous/generic submitter.
 The former is related to the *people* table; the latter, to the *hats* table.

 At this writing, the *hats*, *cancellation_reasons* and *anonymous_judges* cannot be updated by the user; they are basically hard-coded at installation time (this may change in a future version).
-The remaining entities are per force exposed to the users, who have to maintain them.
-In other words, the users maintain their own lists of languages, locations, judges, and event types, using interfaces provided by <span class="text-monospace">InterpretersOffice</span>.
+The remaining entities are per force exposed to the users because they need to maintain their own lists of languages, locations, judges, event-types, etc., using interfaces provided by <span class="text-monospace">InterpretersOffice</span>.
 These end up populating the options of the select elements of the form used for creating and updating events.

-Some of the entities that are in a M-1 relationship with *events* are themselves what we might call compound entities:  they have attributes which are entities unto themselves.
+Some entities with which the <span class="text-monospace">InterpretersOffice\Entity\Event</span> has a 1-M relationship likewise have 1-M relationships with other entities.
 One example is the <span class="text-monospace">InterpretersOffice\Entity\Location</span>, which has an attribute *location_type* which is represented by the <span class="text-monospace">InterpretersOffice\Entity\LocationType</span>
 entity, providing a basic taxonomy for location entities.
 A location can be one of several types:

 <pre class="text-white bg-dark pl-2">